openstack-archive/tripleo-incubator/notes.md

  • wired network no DHCP
  • devstack with patch?
  • wired network with no DHCP server
- • devstack with a minor patch (ah! i need to push this to github)
- • fancy localrc file (ah!
-I should stick this somewhere for everyone)
- • our nova branch
  • deploy kernel and ramdisk made by NTT's script (or NobodyCam's version thereof) 10:11 < devananda> - some luck